 - That you have a right to contact local officials about possible sex offenders in the area of any home that you are considering purchasing

-So make sure that you have the facts before signing a Buyer Agency Agreement.
-Feel free to call Mimi Foster, with absolutely no obligation, and I will be happy to answer any questions you might have about this process.
+So make sure you have the facts before signing a Buyer Agency Agreement.
+Feel free to call Mimi Foster, with absolutely no obligation, and I will be happy to answer questions you might have about this process.